Beer Garden Guidelines:

 Smoking is permitted in the Beer Garden.
 (Please be respectful of others)

-Leashed dogs are allowed.
-However, we reserve the right to ask dogs to leave if they are causing a disturbance.
+Leashed dogs are allowed during open hours.
+We reserve the right to ask dogs to leave if they are causing a disturbance.

 Growlers, crowlers and bombers (our To Go containers for beer) are not allowed to be consumed on site.